Bootstrapping Code Translation with Weighted Multilanguage Exploration: Introduction

 Second, optimizing for multiple programming languages simultaneously introduces optimization imbalance.
 Different translation directions (e.g., Python$\to$Java vs. Python$\to$C++) exhibit varying levels of difficulty due to syntactic and semantic discrepancies~\cite{zhu2022multilingual,yan2023codetransocean,du2024joint}.
 When optimizing uniformly across these tasks, the model tends to be dominated by easier translation directions where rewards are more readily accessible.
 Thus, the model rapidly improves on easier language pairs but often exhibits performance oscillation or stagnation on harder ones, causing suboptimal multilingual proficiency.

 In this work, we address these challenges by proposing \methodname.
 To overcome data sparsity, we leverage one language (e.g., Python) as a strategic pivot with abundant source code accompanied by unit tests and propagate test oracles to other languages.
-Then, we expand the reinforcement learning curriculum through experience collection by utilizing verified rollouts from the policy model.
+Then, we expand the RL curriculum through experience collection by utilizing verified rollouts from the policy model.
 To mitigate optimization imbalance, we introduce a language-aware weighting optimization mechanism that dynamically adjusts the learning focus based on the relative difficulty and performance of each target language.
-We conduct extensive experiments on pairwise code translation between C++, Java, and Python.
+We conduct extensive experiments on pairwise code translation among C++, Java, and Python.
 Results demonstrate that \methodname outperforms existing open-source LLMs.

-Our main contributions are outlined as follows: \begin{compactitem} \item We leverage a resource-rich pivot language to bootstrap a verifiable multilingual corpus, effectively overcoming the reliance on parallel code in code translation.
+Our main contributions are outlined as follows: \begin{itemize} \item We leverage a resource-rich pivot language to bootstrap a verifiable multilingual corpus, effectively overcoming the reliance on parallel code in code translation.

 \item We design a language-aware weighting optimization mechanism to mitigate optimization imbalance across translation directions by dynamically adjusting learning focus for different target languages.